List of The Spectacular Spider-Man characters: Liz Allan

 Liz Allan (voiced by Alanna Ubach) is depicted as a popular girl and cheerleader at Midtown High.
-Unlike her comic book counterpart version who's White and a blonde, she is depicted as a Latina in this series.
+Unlike her comic book counterpart version, who is White and a blonde, she is depicted as a Latina in this series.
 She is initially Flash Thompson's girlfriend and shows great resentment towards Peter Parker.
 As the series progresses, her true feelings become apparent as she demonstrates a much more open and accepting side.
 She commonly refers to Peter as "Petey".
 Peter and her begin to date for some time until Peter gets honest with himself about who he really wants to be with.

 Captain George Stacy

-Captain George Stacy (voiced by Clancy Brown) is Gwen Stacy's protective father and a police captain.
+George Stacy (voiced by Clancy Brown) is Gwen Stacy's protective father and a police captain.
 He is open-minded, and truly believes Spider-Man to be a hero, while J. Jonah Jameson accuses Spider-Man of being a menace.
 Just like in the comics, it seems apparent that he knows that Peter Parker is Spider-Man by giving him strong signals and helping him out with rough situations.
+Spider-Man: Across the Spider-Verse reveals that George was killed in a battle with the Green Goblin sometime after the series' end.

+Norman Osborn / Green Goblin

+Norman Osborn / Green Goblin (voiced by Alan Rachins and Steve Blum, respectively) is the main antagonist of the series and the archenemy of Spider-Man, having clandestinely manipulated many of the show's events since its inception.
+Introduced as Harry Osborn's father and the ruthless head of OsCorp Industries who stubbornly believes he is incapable of failure and never apologizes (even to his son), Norman is hired by Tombstone to create several supervillains to distract Spider-Man from interfering with his criminal operations.
+To seize control of the criminal underworld from Tombstone, Norman exposes himself to a performance-enhancing formula and uses advanced weapons and equipment to become the Green Goblin.
+When Spider-Man grows suspicious of him, Norman frames Harry for being the Goblin and temporarily retires his alter ego.
+Norman later orchestrates a gang war between Tombstone, Doctor Octopus, and Silvermane to eliminate his opposition, allowing him to resurface as the Green Goblin and become New York City's reigning crime lord.
+Though he is seemingly killed during his final battle with Spider-Man in the series finale, Norman survives and heads to Florida to keep a low profile.

+In Spider-Man: Across the Spider-Verse, it is revealed that the Green Goblin eventually returned to face Spider-Man, with one of their battles resulting in the death of George Stacy.